daos-stack/daos/doc/quickstart.md

     PATH=$CART/bin/:$OMPI/bin/:${daos_prefix_path}/bin/:$PATH

 With this approach only daos would get built using the prebuilt dependencies in ${daos_prefix_path}/opt and the PREBUILT_PREFIX and PREFIX would get saved for future compilations.
 So, after the first time, during development, a mere "scons" and "scons install" would suffice for compiling changes to daos source code.

+## ARM support

+DAOS is also supported on 64-bit ARM platforms.
+Currently DAOS has been tested on aarch64 architecutres like the ARM-Cortex A53 processor.
+Apart from using a popular linux distribution, no special considerations are necessary to build DAOS on ARM plaforms.
+The same instructions that are used in Xeon are applicable for ARM builds as well, DAOS and its dependencies will make the necessary adjustments automatically in their respective build systems for ARM platforms.